Mountain Gorilla National Parks in Uganda, Rwanda and Congo

 Bwindi also boasts of the largest number of gorilla families followed Volcanoes National Park in Rwanda.
-The two parks are trailed by Mgahinga with only one gorilla family and the Virunga National Park whose gorilla safari activities are minimal due to on and off insecurities.
+The two parks are trailed by Mgahinga with only one gorilla family and the Virunga National Park whose gorilla safari activities are minimal due to on and off security threats.

-Gorilla trekking is the major activity in all the four parks something that has greatly boosted the conservation efforts in saving the endangered primate species.
-All the parks have programmes in place geared towards the protection and survival of the mountain gorillas.
+Gorilla trekking is the major activity in all the four tourist destinations something that has greatly boosted the conservation efforts in saving the endangered primate species.
+There are programmes in place geared towards the protection the mountain gorillas.

-The parks are under the care and management of government bodies.
-In Uganda, Bwindi and Mgahinga National Park are under the Uganda Wildlife Authority (UWA), a government body with monitoring, protection and management of wildlife attractions of Uganda.
+The gorilla habitats are under the care and management of government bodies.
+In Uganda, Bwindi and Mgahinga National Park are under the Uganda Wildlife Authority (UWA), a government body charged with monitoring, protection and management of wildlife attractions in Uganda.

-The Volcanoes National Park is under the management and supervision of Rwanda Development Board (RDB).
-RDB is bigger government institution bringing together a several public sectors including thee country’s wildlife and environmental conservation plus tourism management.
+The Volcanoes National Park is managed and supervisid by the Rwanda Development Board (RDB).
+RDB is bigger government institution that brings together several public sectors including the country’s wildlife and environmental conservation plus tourism management.

 The Virunga National Park is under the Congolese Institute for Nature Conservation (ICCN), semi-government authority charged with managing the protected areas in the Democratic Republic of Congo (DRC).